mobiledge/mobiledge.github.io/README.md

 ## Rules for Learning
 - Learning Level 1.
-Identify source for a topic
+Identify source for a topic to learn
-- Learning Level 2: Listen/Read
+- Learning Level 2: Listen/Read to build **intuition** (this is most important)
-- Learning Level 3: Do/Practice/Implment
+- Learning Level 3: Do/Practice/Implement
 - Learning Level 4: Organize(below).
 Capture code-snippet/class/protocol-implementation for use in future